awesomeeng/zephjs/docs/API.md

 The bindAt() method has the following signature:

-    bindAt(sourceElement, sourceName, targetElement, targetName, transformFunction)
+  bindAt(sourceElement,sourceName,targetElement,targetName,transformFunction)

 sourceElement is the Y from above; it identifies the custom element or some element in the internal content to be watched. sourceElement is a CSS Query Selector string.
-If multiple elements match, each is bound as described.
-If the string "." is used the source is the custom element itself.
+If multiple elements match, each is bound as described.If the string "." is used the source is the custom element itself.

 sourceName is the X from above; it identifies the attribute, property,